 What to Expect from 11+ Examinations

-Regardless of at which grammar school is taken, the 11+ focuses on testing the main skills in English and mathematics.
+Regardless of which grammar school is taken, the 11+ focuses on testing the primary skills in English and mathematics.
 Your child can expect spelling, punctuation, grammar, comprehension, and vocabulary from the English or verbal reasoning test.

-While numerical reasoning or mathematics assesses the arithmetic skills, problem-solving ability, and data manipulation of a child.
+In numerical reasoning or mathematics, the child’s arithmetic skills, problem-solving ability, and data manipulation are assessed.

 Non-verbal reasoning tests spatial awareness, pattern-spotting ability, and logical skills.

 How to Prepare for the 11+ Exam?